 Biography at a Glance

-Dr. Olsen (Associate Professor and Marcus Faculty Fellow) teaches and studies about the political economy of development in emerging economies, with a focus on Latin America.
-In addition to publishing widely in business ethics, management, and political science outlets, she has consulted for the United Nations Business & Human Rights Working Group and the World Bank, among other organizations.
-Olsen’s work has been funded by USAID, NSF, the British Academy, and the Carnegie Corporation.
+Olsen teaches and studies about the political economy of development in emerging economies, with a focus on Latin America.
+In addition to publishing widely in business ethics, management and political science outlets, she has consulted for the United Nations Business & Human Rights Working Group and the World Bank, among other organizations.
+Olsen’s work has been funded by USAID, NSF, the British Academy and the Carnegie Corporation.
 She is the co-director of the Daniels-Korbel Global Business and Corporate Social Responsibility Certificate.
-Olsen received her PhD from the University of Wisconsin.

 - BA, Latin American Studies, Carleton College